SJSU's MS in Clinical Psychology

 This 60-unit Master of Science program is designed for students who are seeking to become master’s level psychotherapists.
 The MS program is designed to provide students with theoretical and practical training to prepare them to work in a variety of clinical, counseling, and mental health settings.
 The training in San Jose State University’s MS in Clinical program emphasizes a scientific understanding and case formulation of psychopathology, known as an evidence based practice approach to psychotherapy.
 The program does not prepare students for pursuing a Ph.D. in clinical psychology.

-The program centers on a required core of academic coursework that meets the education requirements for the California Marriage and Family Therapist (MFT) license and the Licensed Professional Clinical Counselor (LPCC).
+The program centers on a required core of academic coursework that meets the education requirements for the California Marriage and Family Therapist (MFT) license and the Licensed Professional Clinical Counselor (LPCC) in California.
 Both licenses requires 3,000 hours of approved supervised clinical experience by the California State licensing board (the BBS).
 Note that the requirements of these two licenses are different for both coursework and number of pre- and post-degree clinical hours.
 Our program meets the BBS requirements for licensure in both paths, though (as stated above), the program is deficient in one course (Career Counseling) that must be taken before licensure can occur.
 In compliance with Federal law 34 CFR § 668.43, we have not made a determination that the MS Clinical program curriculum at SJSU meets the state educational requirements for licensure or certification in any other state than California.

 The goal of the MS Clinical Program is to ensure that all graduates have minimal competences to become practicing psychotherapists who are eligible for internships and licensure.
 The program strongly encourages and attempts to develop the academic, professional, and clinical skills for all students.
 The MS Clinical Program faculty evaluates student professional and interpersonal maturity throughout the program with both formal and informal reviews.
 Only students who have demonstrated a high level of professional and personal integrity consistent with the role of a psychotherapist continue in the program and graduate.